Lurker00/TouchSensorClickFilter/README.md

 It is distributed as an executable file.
 No installation is required.
 Download a zip archive from [Releases section](https://github.com/Lurker00/TouchSensorClickFilter/releases), unzip, put in a suitable directory, and run.
 If you need to launch it automatically, use Windows means for this purpose.

-You may need to download and install [Microsoft Visual C++ 2017 Redistributable for x64](https://support.microsoft.com/en-us/help/2977003/the-latest-supported-visual-c-downloads).

 **Note:** The filter works only for the current user under which it was launched.
 It will not work for elevated apps (started as Administrator), if it wasn't launched as Administrator.

-To autostart as Administrator without UAC prompt, create a Scheduled Task with "Run with highest privileges", and then a shortcut for it.
+To autostart as Administrator without UAC prompt, create a Scheduled Task with "Run with highest privileges", and then a shortcut for it, or add "At log on" trigger.
 A good example is [here](https://www.tenforums.com/tutorials/57690-create-elevated-shortcut-without-uac-prompt-windows-10-a.html).
-To prevent the process from being killed by Task Scheduler, use "daemonize" (without quotes) as the argument to the program.

-You can control app starts and stops using [Windows Event Viewer (Windows Logs->Application)](https://en.wikipedia.org/wiki/Event_Viewer).
+You can check app starts and stops using [Windows Event Viewer (Windows Logs->Application)](https://en.wikipedia.org/wiki/Event_Viewer).
 In the stopping event it provides the statistics of the past session.

 You may provide a feedback in the [dedicated thread at Reddit](https://www.reddit.com/r/GPDPocket/comments/chmer5/one_mix_123_touch_sensor_misbehavior_the_solution/).